dro248/dbt-to-airflow/README.md

 # Dbt DAG Parser
 The Dbt DAG Parser is a Python library which converts Dbt DAGs to a NetworkX graph (specifically a directed graph or "DiGraph").
 From here, it is pretty straightforward to convert a NetworkX graph to an Airflow DAG.
-Of course, you can use any type of Workflow Management System (WMS) you'd like.

 For your convenience, there is a `convert_to_airflow_taskgroup()` method which can do this for you.

-Happy coding!
+>You can easily use whichever Workflow Management System (WMS) you choose.
+Checkout how in the **Usage** section below.

 ## Problem
-We would like to leverage Dbt in production.
+We want to leverage Dbt in production.
 There is a lot that Dbt does well (like DAG generation).
 However, once Dbt generates a DAG, we want Airflow to handle the running of the DAG, not Dbt.

-#### The Good – Dbt dag building
+#### The Good – Dbt's DAG Builder
-Dbt has a bunch of awesome utilities such as built-in *DAG builder*.
-This allows it to build the dependency graph via the `ref` function used in the models.
+Dbt has an awesome, built-in *DAG builder*.
+This allows it to automatically generate the dependency graph via the `ref` function used in the models.

-#### The Bad – Dbt dag running
+#### The Bad – Dbt's DAG Runner
 Dbt also has a built-in *DAG runner*.
 However, Dbt’s DAG runner is missing some important features that come out-of-the-box with other WMSs (like Airflow).
 Further, by using Dbt's builtin DAG runner, we only have access to Dbt-specific tooling and miss out on things like:
 - creating custom DAG structures
 - perform inline testing
 - using itermediate tooling like [Great Expectations](https://greatexpectations.io/)